 - If you have liver problems, including HBV infection.
 Before taking Descovy, you must be tested for HBV infection.

 - If you have kidney problems.

 - If you have any other medical conditions.

 - If you are pregnant or plan to become pregnant.
 Whether Descovy can harm an unborn baby is unknown.
 Talk to your health care provider about possible risks with taking Descovy when pregnant.

 - If you are breastfeeding or plan to breastfeed.
-Do not breastfeed if you are infected with HIV or are taking Descovy for HIV treatment.
+Do not breastfeed if you have HIV or are taking Descovy for HIV treatment.
 If you do not have HIV and are taking Descovy for HIV prevention, talk to your health care provider about the best way to feed your baby.